 - With this method, you can make the size of the locs as big or as little as you want.

-- If you choose to start your locs with strand twists, your hair can be as short as 3 inches.
+- If you choose to start your locs with the strand twist method, you can have as little as 3 inches of hair.

 - The two and three-strand twists are a beautiful style on their own, so the awkward dreadlock stages are not as obvious as they are with other dreading methods.

 - This method causes the dreads to mature in a smooth pattern, leaving you with even ‘adult’ locs in the long run.

 - Once the dread becomes mature, you don’t need to cut off the ends.

 - This method does not hold well for a long period of time.
 Frequent maintenance may be necessary so that they don’t come apart as the dreads are beginning to form.
 At the same time, maintenance that is too frequent can cause loss of hair and other scalp problems.
 You have to find a happy medium where your scalp doesn’t feel overly tense yet holds the twist.